godzig/foundryVTTmacros/README.md

 ## Release Process

-To create a release, after committing to the main branch, create and push a release tag with the version and description, e.g.
+Releases are automatically created.
+To simplify the process, modify your git config via:

 ```
-git tag -a v0.0.4 -m "Move script to database."
-git push --tags
+git config pull.rebase true

 ```